 Who Is Motley Fool Options Service For

-Personally, I have been selling put options on my favourite long term stock holdings for a long time.
+Personally, I have been selling put options on my favorite long-term stock holdings for a long time.

-For me, it’s more of a way to further reduce my cost basis of my stocks rather than generate income.
+For me, it’s more of a way to further reduce the cost basis of my stocks rather than generate income.

-As for LEAPS, I am also using this option strategy on some of my favourite growth stocks to free up more of my capital and at the same time increase my returns.
+As for LEAPS, I am also using this options strategy on some of my favorite growth stocks to free up more of my capital and at the same time increase my returns.

 But, I don’t use LEAPS on my dividend stocks because I still want to earn dividends from them.

-That’s why I highly recommend Motley Fool Options if you are a long term investor.
+That’s why I recommend Motley Fool Options if you are a long-term investor.

 Motley Fool Options Service Cost

 So, how much does Motley Fool Options service cost?

 Its annual subscription is usually priced at $999/year.

 Is it worth it to pay $999 for their option trade alerts?